super-turbo-engineer/devcontainer-cloudinit/README.md

 # devcontainer-cloudinit
 cloudinit a linux VM to be a remote docker agent for vscode devcontainers
+* this is an easy way to run linux devcontainers if you are on windows or mac, and you dont need to use local docker
+* it can also be an alternative to vscode tunnels if you like the idea but dont trust it

+TL;DR - we will:
-* setting the docker context to a remote machine using ssh protocol
+* set the docker context to a remote machine using ssh protocol
 * vscode devcontainers will use the remote machine
-* this machine can be a linux virtual machine accessed from windows or macos
+* the machine can be a linux virtual machine accessed from windows or macos
 * the virtual machine can be easily created using multipass and configured at start up via cloud-init

 https://code.visualstudio.com/docs/containers/ssh